 What we know as our ‘mind’ and our ‘feelings’ are manifested by a physical organ – the brain.
 And until the phenomenon of neuroplasticity was understood just in the last decade, science and medicine had some pretty grim expectations about making any significant changes to the adult brain.
 Thankfully we now know that is not the case.
 With intentional practice and experience, you can change the physical structures (or ‘wires’) in your brain that determine your autopilot settings for all sorts of things.
 Why is that important?
 Because most of us have autopilot settings that can lock-in negative moods or destructive behaviors without our awareness.
 So being able to change the wires means we can make some pretty dramatic changes in our overall happiness, fulfillment and health.

 I provide clients with a set of tools that uses the opportunity of neuroplasticity to revise some of those ‘wires’ that can make moods, relationship patterns, addictions & habits of eating so difficult to overcome.
-The scientific vocabulary can sound complex, but the tools themselves are simple and elegant.
+The scientific vocabulary can sound complex, but the tools themselves are simple.
 I have seen them make tremendous impact not only in the lives of my clients, but in my own life as well.
 And I would love to share them with you.
-To learn more about my counseling and coaching services, please call 314-518-5112.